Brandon Wolf on Surviving the Pulse Massacre, Grief, Guns, and Ron DeSantis’ Anti-LGBTQ Crusade

 “Those structures and barriers to resources still exist today,” said Wolf.

-The virulently anti-LGTBQ, anti-trans political climate in the many states which are introducing various discriminatory laws, and the uncertainty of how a Trump judge-stacked Supreme Court will rule on cases (as well as the lower courts, also stacked with his appointees) means this is a “treacherous” time, said Wolf.
+The virulently anti-LGTBQ, anti-trans political climate in the many states which are introducing various discriminatory laws, and the uncertainty of how a Trump judge-stacked Supreme Court will rule on cases (as well as the lower courts, also featuring many of his appointees), means this is a “treacherous” time, said Wolf.
 “We’re in an extremely hostile and divided political climate.
 The most marginalized people are being used as political pawns, or tools, to further divide us.”

 The legislation is, he says, a response to progress made in recent years, such as marriage equality and last year’s “Bostock” Supreme Court ruling around non-discrimination protections, authored by Justice Neil Gorsuch, a Trump appointee.
 For Wolf, these positive steps have rattled Republican legislatures, who have decided to weaponize bigotry to—they hope—fire up their base to vote.